These 9 Yellow Kitchens Are the Definition of Dopamine Decor

-Atlanta homeowners and condiment connoisseurs Sarah and Scott found the perfect shade of creamy yellow for the cabinets in their Georgian-style townhouse, and it just so happened to imitate their favorite sandwich spread: Dijon mustard.
-Yum!
-This slightly muted take on the sunny tint is a great option for those of us not yet ready to venture into the world of neon.
-Paired with modern-looking cabinetry and impressive marble surfaces, the duo’s choice appears natural and welcoming.
+These Atlanta homeowners and condiment connoisseurs found the perfect shade for the cabinets in their Georgian-style townhouse.
+Naturally it just so happened to imitate their favorite sandwich spread: Dijon mustard.
+Paired with modern millwork and impressive marble surfaces, the duo’s choice adds just enough flavor.

 Fear not, modernists, you can keep your sleek lines, structural furnishings, and cool grays while still adding a touch of fun.
 Take notes from this Mondrian-esque setup.
-The radiant upper cabinet doors contrasted with open nooks creates an effortless-looking storage solution.
-No huge color commitment necessary.
+The radiant upper cabinet doors contrast with open nooks to create a staggered storage solution in a way that any postmodern enthusiast would appreciate.

-The genius secret behind this citrusy pop?
-It works in tandem with other colors.
-When architects Jody Beck and Ross-Alan Tisdale started on their clients’ kitchen design, multihued cabinets were a unique way to create an effortless organization system.
-Unfamiliar guests will catch onto the system quickly.
-“The idea that you can be like, ‘Grab the silverware in the mint drawer’ or ‘The trash is in the blue cabinet,’ to identify them by color—I love that,” says Beck.
+The main appeal for this laid-back yellow?
+It plays very well with others.
+Multihued cabinets were always a part of the design for architects Jody Beck and Ross-Alan Tisdale on this color-coded kitchen.
+Unfamiliar guests will catch on to the easy organization system quickly.
+“The idea that you can be like, ‘Grab the silverware in the mint drawer’ or ‘The trash is in the blue cabinet,’—I love that,” says Beck.

 Get a Grip

-Congratulations, you’ve decided to color-block.
+Congratulations, you’ve decided to color-block!
 If you’ve still got concerns about your space reading as overly busy, ditch the hardware.
-In her nonfussy kitchen, Sophia Cook opted for integrated handles on the lower drawers and cabinets, and a palette inspired by her yard’s autumn foliage.
-Take this fall-inspired scheme as your sign to not stop at one shade.
+In her unfussy kitchen, Sophia Cook opted for integrated handles on the lower drawers and cabinets, and a palette inspired by her yard’s autumn foliage.
+Take this fall-like scheme as your sign to not stop at one shade.

-This charming space, designed by London-based firm Salvesen Graham, is a testament to how good this trend can get…especially when combined with other details like adorable scalloped shelving.
-This brightly colored pantry nook makes us want to create floral arrangements and flee to the English countryside.
+This charming space, designed by London-based firm Salvesen Graham, is a testament to how good yellow kitchens can get.
+When combined with details like sweet scalloped shelving, the cheerful pantry nook makes us want to flee to the English countryside.

-Small spaces can pack a big punch, too.
-If you’re dealing with a kitchenette, that’s all the more reason to elevate your storage.
-Invite the light in with your favorite shade and take a page out of this homeowner’s book with a teeny sink curtain for a more traditional touch.
+If you’re dealing with a kitchenette, that’s all the more reason to pack a big punch.
+Invite the light in with your favorite shade, and take a page out of this homeowner’s book with a tiny sink curtain to really dress it up.